Politics of the United States: Term limits in the U.S. Congress

-Term limits for members of Congress was a movement that gained a lot of traction in the early 1990s.
-23 State Governments passed legislation that term limited US Congress representatives from each respective state.
+A political movement around term limits for members of Congress gained considerable traction during the early 1990s.
+Twenty-three state governments passed legislation that term-limited congressional representatives from their respective state.
 The Supreme Court decision U.S. Term Limits, Inc. v.
-Thornton in 1995 invalidated the term limit legislation found in those 23 states.
+Thornton (1995) invalidated the term limit legislation found in those 23 states.
 Newt Gingrich's Contract with America promised legislation in the first 100 days for a constitutional amendment for term limits.
 However, the Term Limits Constitutional Amendment bill did not pass the 2/3 majority to move the bill forward and only passed with a simple majority of 227–204.
 It would have limited the House and Senate to 12 years total, six terms in the House, and two terms in the Senate.
 Today, U.S. Term Limits campaigns for 34 states to call for a Convention to propose amendments to the United States Constitution to create a Term Limits amendment.